How Sound Works -

 Two important words to know when talking about sound are pitch and

 frequency.
-Frequency means how fast the sound wave is vibrating.
+Frequency means how fast the wave is vibrating.

-Frequency is not the same as the speed at which sound travels.
+Frequency is not the same as the speed at which the wave travels.

 QUESTIONS: Pitch and Frequency -